 The physical isolation that is part of the appeal of rural and coastal areas can also mean that settlements are far away from services [45].
 While this may be an issue for families in general, this can impact even more greatly upon families with children with autism, who may both need access to specialised services and also find accessing general services difficult because of the needs of their children.
 Infrastructural difficulties compounded the problems faced by families in both regions.
 Public transport was limited and often inadequate.

 Public transport is an issue.
 The entire system is very bizarre.
 There is very, very little and the public transport that is there only connects certain places: it takes you places you don’t need to go.
 It’s actually easier for me to go to Plymouth (in the neighbouring county) than to go somewhere else in my county.
 (C2: mother)

+There are things I’d like to do, but because of where we live and difficulties with transport, like getting there…There’s absolutely no youth groups in this village at all.
+The nearest one’s about seven miles that way, or eleven miles that way, or fifteen miles that way.
+So it’s just the transport.
+If we can’t get the transport, we can’t get anywhere.
+(N1: brother)

 Difficulties resulting from poor public transport services were intensified by the characteristic sensitivities and intolerances of autism.